anybox/buttervolume/README.rst

 - List and remove existing snapshots of your volumes
 - Clone your Docker volumes
 - Replicate or Sync your volumes to another host
-- Schedule periodic snapshots, sync or replication of your volumes
+- Run periodic snapshots, sync or replication of your volumes
-- Schedule periodic removal of your old snapshots
+- Remove your old snapshots periodically
+- Pause or resume the periodic jobs, either individually or globally

 **How does it work?**

-Buttervolume is a Docker Volume Plugin that sits on top of a BTRFS partition and can manage and replicate BTRFS snapshots of your Docker volumes.
+Buttervolume is a Docker Volume Plugin that stores each Docker volume as a BTRFS subvolume.

 .. contents::